betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 - OffSeason Training
 - Outdoor Climbing has a similar to Planting.
-- Many Planters are also Climbers and share many attributes.
+- Many Plantors are also Climbers and share many attributes.
     - Resilience, Ruggedness, Physically Fit
 - You will get better at one by learning the other.
 :::